classilla/cepotato/README.md

 This project is intended for a Commodore 128 _in 64 mode_ with a Digital Vision ComputerEyes (NTSC) acquisition module.
 This device allows the C64 and C128 to get a slow-scan image of a still video image within a few seconds or up to 50 seconds for the highest quality.
+It can't generate a live feed with the default software due to the VIC-II's interference, so this project enables the VDC to display the video feed instead.

 The project is primarily assembled with the
 [`xa` cross assembler](http://www.floodgap.com/retrotech/xa/).
 This is a